emilyhanyf/Notion-Take-Home/README.md

 From a product perspective, I would like to improve users' experience by:
 - Add more creative command line components (ie. emojis or line arts) to make the command line experiment more "notion-like"

+From a technical perpsective:
+- It would make sense to create a class or file for each command (ie. read, send, delete), which makes the overall program more modular

 ## Usage
 ### 1. Acquire Notion API Key
 Here are the instructions on how to [set up Notion API Key](https://developers.notion.com/docs/create-a-notion-integration#getting-started).